googlecreativelab/teachablemachine-community/snippets/markdown/image/tensorflowjs/javascript.md

         // load the model and metadata
         // Refer to tmImage.loadFromFiles() in the API to support files from a file picker
-        // or files from your local hard drive model = await tmImage.load(URL);
+        // or files from your local hard drive
+        // Note: the pose library adds 'tmImage' object to your window (window.tmImage) model = await tmImage.load(URL);
         maxPredictions = model.getTotalClasses();